How is Lagree different from Pilates?

 A Comprehensive Comparison: Lagree vs Pilates

-The Lagree Method utilizes a special machine, the megaformer, to help you target multiple muscle groups while simultaneously working on your balance, strength, and endurance.
-It is an amazing fitness system involving an intense workout that focuses on overall strength through range of motion exercises.
+The Lagree Method utilizes a special machine, the Megaformer, to help you target multiple muscle groups while simultaneously working on your balance, strength, and endurance.
+It is a high intensity, low impact functional workout targeting multiple muscle groups with a focus on endurance, strength, and full range of movement exercises.

-Pilates likewise targest various muscle groups, however it focuses more on controlled movements that build core strength, long lean muscles, and improved coordination.
-It is ideal for developing muscule strength that is focused on overall strength and stability.
+Pilates Reformer likewise targets various muscle groups, however it focuses more on controlled movements, and breathe that build core strength, long lean muscles, and improved coordination.
+It is ideal for developing muscule strength that is focused on overall strength, flexibility, and stability.

-Lagree, with its megaformer workout, helps to strengthen and reshape your muscles with dynamic exercises, while Pilates focuses on slow, predictable movements designed to elongate your muscles, improve body alignment, and help you move more efficiently.
+Lagree, with its Megaformer workout, helps to strengthen and reshape your muscles with dynamic exercises, as well as burning tons of calories due to its high intensity.
+Pilates Reformer focuses on slow, controlled movements designed to elongate your muscles, improve body alignment, and help you move more efficiently.